• Skip to primary navigation

 What is bechamel sauce?

-Bechamel sauce is a fancy French term for a white sauce which is made from a roux, which is butter and flour that has been cooked together with milk, with just a bit of seasoning.
-The result, a rich cream sauce that elevates this dish into the stratosphere.
+Bechamel sauce is a fancy French term for a white sauce made from a roux, which is butter and flour cooked with milk, with just a bit of seasoning.
+The result is a rich cream sauce that elevates this dish into the stratosphere.
+If cheese is added to bechamel sauce, it becomes a mornay sauce.

-• Some folks say you can freeze potatoes, but I think it changes the texture.
-I don’t recommend freezing this dish.
+• Some folks say you can freeze potatoes, but I think it changes the texture, and I don’t recommend it.

 • If you use salted butter, leave out the salt in the sauce.